turukawa/whyqd/readme.md

 In the future, Whyqd will allow:

-- Online creation and editing of novel;
+- Online creation and editing of a novel;
 - Online conversion of HTML pages into epub, mobi and pdf ebooks;
 - Readers can fork, change and re-release books they buy;